Construction costs: $ 221,602

 Leadership: The present Head Librarian is Heather Field who has provided capable leadership for the past sixteen years.
 We have a Board of 11 committed individuals headed by Fran Cohen.

-The Future: A community room is needed to enhance the Library’s public service orientation and to involve and engage the community.
+A community room is needed to enhance the Library’s public service orientation and to involve and engage the community.
 The new 700 square foot addition will create space:

 · to give patrons more room to work individually and in groups